 Medications may also be suggested – some form a barrier on top of the stomach contents to reduce the risk of them flowing backwards, while others damp down acid production in the stomach.
 Another type of medication speeds up the rate at which feed passes from the stomach into the duodenum and intestines.
 All these medications take some time to work but can be very helpful for the majority of children.

-If your child has severe gastro-oesophageal reflux which is not controlled with medication or is causing significant complications, your doctor may recommend an operation called a fundoplication to prevent reflux.
-Before reaching this decision, the severity of your child’s reflux will usually be assessed with an upper GI contrast study and a pH or impedance study.
+If a child has severe gastro-oesophageal reflux which is not controlled with medication or is causing significant complications, your doctor may recommend an operation called a fundoplication to prevent reflux.
+Before reaching this decision, the severity of the child’s reflux will usually be assessed with an upper GI contrast study and a pH or impedance study.
 As every child is different, the decision to recommend surgery will only be made after these assessments have been completed.
 The fundoplication operation uses the top of the stomach to strengthen the sphincter so it is less likely to allow food, drink or acid to travel back into the foodpipe.

 Newer treatments for reducing reflux are being developed, including long term electrical stimulation.
 This strengthens the sphincter by passing tiny electrical pulses through it.
 The stronger muscle allows the sphincter to work more normally, opening to allow food into the stomach and for burping, but staying closed for the rest of the time, stopping the mixture travelling back up the oesophagus.

 In some children, the symptoms associated with gastro-oesophageal reflux disease disappear with or without treatment, usually by the age of two.
 However, in some children, gastro-oesophageal reflux disease is more of a long-term condition and can have a serious effect on both the child and family’s quality of life.

 The options for treating gastro-oesophageal reflux disease are improving all the time, with new medicines and surgical options being discovered alongside a better understanding of why a child develops gastro-oesophageal reflux disease.